DeveloperPaul123/eventbus/README.md

 - **Flexible Callbacks** No parameter callbacks are also supported as well as taking the event type by value or by `const &`.
 - **RAII de-registrations** The handler registration objects automatically de-register the handler upon destruction.
 - **Thread safety** Multiple threads can fire events at once to the same `event_bus`.
 Handlers can also be registered from different threads.
+  - **Note:** While the library can handle events fired from different threads note that the thread that fires the event is also the thread that the callback will run on.
+This library does not ensure that the callback is run on the thread it was registered on.
+This may or may not be the desired behavior especially in the context of something like thread pools.

 ## Integration